rkgIITBh/data-structures.github.io/HTML/deletionBTrees.md

    }
 ```

-Couple of points in description of pseudo code requires a bit of explanation.
+Couple of points in the pseudo code need a bit of explanation.
 - The function <tt>removeKey()</tt> may require data movement inside <tt>L</tt>.
 - Te functions <tt>isRich()</tt> and <tt>isUnderflow()</tt> just require checking of key count in a node.